-Southwest Handmade is a contemporary heirloom furniture design studio based in Durango, Colorado.
+Southwest Handmade is a contemporary heirloom furniture design and woodworking studio based in Durango, Colorado.
 Founded in 2017 by Jesse and Jaci Crawford, our work is the collaborative process of creating original and meaningful lifestyle objects crafted from the highest quality natural materials.

 Using a combination of modern tools and traditional techniques, Southwest Handmade's approach to production bridges the past with the present.
 By utilizing the best of from both the old and new, SWHM is actively preserving traditional skills while also pushing the limits of what is possible with current technology.